k8ssandra/k8ssandra/docs/content/en/release-notes/_index.md

 Operators are software extensions to Kubernetes that make use of custom resources to manage applications and their components.
 Thus, for example, "Reaper Operator" deploys and configures Reaper.
 "Reaper" itself manages the actual Cassandra repair operations.
 Similarly, "Prometheus Operator" deploys and configures Prometheus.
 "Prometheus" itself manages the actual collection of relevant OS / Cassandra metrics.
 "Medusa Operator" configures and orchestrates the backup and restore operations.
 "Medusa" itself runs the container that performs backups of Cassandra data.
 {{% /alert %}}

 ## Upgrade notices

+(We will include a pointer here to the topic about **Upgrading from K8ssandra 1.4.x to K8ssandra Operator 1.0.0**.)

 {{% alert title="Tip" color="success" %}}
 Previously in K8ssandra 1.3.x, an issue with the `num_tokens` setting required that you match the value from Cassandra 3.11.x with `num_tokens` in Cassandra 4.0.x.
 That issue was resolved in K8ssandra 1.3.1 by [1029](https://github.com/k8ssandra/k8ssandra/issues/1029).
 {{% /alert %}}

-### Upgrading from K8ssandra 1.0.0 to 1.4.0
+### Upgrading from K8ssandra 1.0.0 to 1.4.x

-Upgrading directly from K8ssandra 1.0.0 to 1.4.0 causes a `StatefulSet` update, due to issues [#533](https://github.com/k8ssandra/k8ssandra/issues/533) and [#613](https://github.com/k8ssandra/k8ssandra/issues/613)).
+Upgrading directly from K8ssandra 1.0.0 to 1.4.x causes a `StatefulSet` update, due to issues [#533](https://github.com/k8ssandra/k8ssandra/issues/533) and [#613](https://github.com/k8ssandra/k8ssandra/issues/613)).
 A `StatefulSet` update has the effect of a rolling restart.
 Because of issue [#411](https://github.com/k8ssandra/k8ssandra/issues/411), this could require you to perform a manual restart of all Stargate nodes after the Cassandra cluster is back online.
 This behavior also impacts in-place restore operations of Medusa backups - see issue [#611](https://github.com/k8ssandra/k8ssandra/issues/611).

 To manually restart Stargate nodes: